 Building Construction 3

-Examines typical building construction systems and assemblies including concrete, pre-cast concrete, roofing, windows, store front, and interior finishes.
-Emphasis on the particular technical and procedural concerns in the development of working drawings in the context of construction contract documents.
-Guest lecturers and field trips supplement formal lecture and lab activities.
+This course examines and focusses on typical non- combustible building construction systems and assemblies including steel, concrete, pre-cast concrete and.
+The course will also expand on the applications of finishes and envelope components such as roofing, windows, and interior finishes.
+All of the above noted will be viewed prmarily within the context of Part 3 of the building code.
+There is an emphasis on the particular technical and procedural concerns in the development of working drawings in the context of construction contract documents.
+Guest lecturers and field trips may supplement formal lecture and lab activities.
 Prerequisites: BLDG 2200 and BLDG 2405

 This course covers the fundamentals of the British Columbia court system and of contract law, bidding, contractual linkages as they relate to the construction industry, and standard forms of Canadian construction contract documents, with emphasis on the “CCDC2 – Stipulated Price Contract”.
 The CCDC2 is discussed in detail with regard to the rights and responsibilities of those involved, risk allocation, construction insurance and bonds, and administrative procedures relating to payment, changes in the work, claims, disputes and dispute resolution.
 The information provided will benefit everyone involved in construction regardless of their perspective, and is essential for any career related to construction contracting.
 Prerequisites: COMM 2256